1dv023/exercise-pure-approval/README.md

 # Pure approval

 In this exercise, you should write a web application with [Express](http://expressjs.com/) and persistent data stored by MongoDB through [Mongoose](http://mongoosejs.com/).
-This exercise is also about how to validate user input through Mongoose schema and to present information to the user through "flash messages".
+This exercise is also about how to validate user input through Mongoose schema and to present information to the user through flash messages.

 The application is a simple type where the user can write a number between 1 and 42 to be stored persistently.